sahthevandal/CSAwesome/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

 .. activecode:: challenge3-3-IfElse-20Questions-autograde
   :language: java
   :autograde: unittest
-  :stdin: y y
+  :stdin: y y y

   The code below is a simple 20 questions game that guesses an animal.
 In Runestone, you need to provide the input below the code before you run it.
 It is set to answer the questions with y and y.
 Run the code to see the result.
 Change the input to guess the other animals.
 It can only guess 3 animals.
 Let's add more!
+Add a question and if/else statement on line 20 to distinguish a cat and a dog and on line 31 to distinguish a turtle and a bird.
+Change the input below the code to test your new questions and answers.
   ~~~~
   import java.util.Scanner;